johndrothe/TAvChart/README.md

 ![Working_Hours_no_names.drawio.png](docs/Working_Hours_no_names.drawio.png)
 </div>

-For example: A quick look at the diagram told us that the scrum master was going to have access to the entire team only 1.5-2 hours per day.
+A quick look at the diagram told us that the scrum master was going to have access to the entire team only 1.5-2 hours per day.
 Our daily ceremonies were going to have to be very lean to keep from chewing up that precious overlap time.

-Considering the number of combined and near-shore teams we have, a tool that quickly generated this kind of diagram could be very valuable.
+Based on this experience, it seemed pretty obvious that we could make great use of an application that generated these diagrams.

 # Status
-The current version is _workable_ but certainly not complete.
+The current version is at a point that is useful for its original purpose but by no means complete.

 What works: